oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-modules.md

 **Symptoms**: The module fails to load, and exceptions or errors are thrown during its operation.

 **Solution**:
 - **Check Logs for Exceptions**: Review the server logs for exceptions that are being thrown.
-The logs can provide detailed information about the specific error and the module’s behavior at runtime.
+The logs can provide detailed information about the specific error and the module's behavior at runtime.
 - **Verify Database Connections**: If your module interacts with a database, ensure that database connections are correctly configured.
 Incorrect connection strings or missing database tables can cause runtime errors.
 - **Check for Missing Dependencies**: Ensure all dependencies required by the module are properly included.
 Missing DLLs or dependencies can cause the module to fail.
 - **Debug in Development Mode**: Enable detailed error messages in the development environment to get a more granular view of the issues and track down the root cause.